MaxKortenbruck/text_visualization/README.md

 ### Clone repository

 You first need to make sure, that you use a current git Version on your system.
-If you use a Linux, Winbdows or macOS based distribution, you can check your installation by opening a terminal and typing into your terminal
+If you use a Linux, Windows or macOS based distribution, you can check your installation by opening a terminal and typing

 >git --version